Judgment of Acquittal

 - at the close of the state’s evidence (after the prosecution “rests its case”);

-- at the close of all evidence (after the defense attorneys “rests its case”);
+- at the close of all evidence (after the criminal defense attorney “rests its case”);

 - after the trial the motion may be made or renewed within ten days after the verdict is entered and the jury is discharged (often called the “motion for judgment of acquittal notwithstanding the verdict” or “JOA NWV”).